-- ▶ To choose another destination for this sound, click on the "Save as" icon and select a destination.
+- To choose another destination for this sound, click on the "Save as" icon and select a destination.
 For example, select "New" in the choice of bank.
-2 new slots for bank and sub-bank, as well as a new preset, are all immediately created.
-The names "new bank", "new sub bank..." and "new preset..." appear in their respective menu locations. - Click on each of them to change their names.
+2 new emplacements for bank and sub-bank and a new preset are immediately created.
+The names "new bank", "new sub bank..." and "new preset..." appear in their respective menu locations. - Click on each of them to change the names.